Stackato-Garage/prezbuzz/README.md

 Now populate the database:

     ruby script/driver.rb -h localhost -p 3000 update -v

 If it's slow, keep in mind that sqlite3 is a few orders of magnitude slower than a networked database.

+If you change the candidates' colors, or add/remove candidates, you'll need to rebuild candidates.css, like so:

+   curl 'http://localhost:3000/stylesheets/rcss?rcss=candidateBuzz' > public/stylesheets/candidateBuzz.css

+This will need to be done on the server as well.

 ## To deploy: